Follow-up after thyroid cancer treatment

 Stimulated thyroglobulin test or sensitive thyroglobulin test

-This test is done 9 to 12 months after having radioactive iodine treatment.
-It is used to see if you need more radioactive iodine.
+This test is done 9 to 12 months after your thyroid gland has been removed and you have had radioactive iodine (RAI) treatment.
+It is used to see if you need further treatment.

 Sometimes you may need to stop taking your thyroid hormone replacement some weeks before the blood test.
 You will not need to stop taking them if you are given recombinant human thyroid-stimulating hormone (rhTSH) before your blood test.